QuChunhe/study/Math_Statistics.md

 In an observational study, the researcher records information concerning the subjects under study without any interference with the process that is generating the information.
 The researcher is a passive observer of the transpiring events.
 In an experimental study, the researcher actively manipulates certain variables associated with the study, called the explanatory variables, and then records their effects on the response variables associated with the experimental subjects.
 A severe limitation of observational studies is that the recorded values of the response variables may be affected by variables other than the explanatory variables.
 These variables are not under the control of the researcher.
 They are called confounding variables.
 The effects of the confounding variables and the explanatory variables on the response variable cannot be separated due to the lack of control the researcher has over the physical setting in which the observations are made.

-* explanatory variables:Explanatory variable (or independentvariable) is one that may explain or may cause differences in a responsevariable (or outcomeor dependentvariable)
+* explanatory variables:Explanatory variable (or independent variable) is one that may explain or may cause differences in a response variable (or outcomeor dependent variable)
 * response variables
 * confounding variables: A confounding variable is a variable that: Affects the response variable and also is related to the explanatory variable.A potential confounding variable not measured in the study is called a lurking variable.